Improve landing zone security

 The following list of reference architectures and best practices provides examples of ways to improve landing zone security:

-- Azure Sentinel: Onboard Azure Sentinel to provide a security information event management (SIEM) and security orchestration automated response (SOAR) solution.
+- Microsoft Sentinel: Onboard to Microsoft Sentinel to provide a security information event management (SIEM) and security orchestration automated response (SOAR) solution.

 - Secure network architecture: Reference architecture for implementing a perimeter network and secure network architecture.